gabrielcramer/redirectioneaza/README.md

 The path to the html file should be set as `template_name`.
 The app looks in the `views` folder for it.
 To send props to the view, use the dict `self.template_values`.

-## Deployment

-1. Clone the repo into a folder: `git clone https://github.com/code4romania/redirectioneaza`
-2. Set up a virtual env `virtualenv venv` and activate it `source venv/bin/activate`
-3. Install the requirements : `pip install -r requirements.txt`
-4. Install front-end development assets `bower install`
-5. Initialize the database and populate with dummy data:

-`python3 manage.py init_db` then
-`python3 manage.py load_dummy`

-6. To run the application, run:
-`python3 app.py`

-The app will be ran by default on `localhost:5000`.

 ### CSS

 The app uses `LESS`.
 To compile the CSS, run:

 ```sh
 cd ./static/
 lessc css/main.less > css/main.css --clean-css="--s1 --advanced --compatibility=ie8"